 - Serves as staff liaison to the Planning Commission and Zoning Board of Appeals

 Building Permits are required when any structural change or major alteration is made to an existing building or when any new construction is undertaken.
-Normal building maintenance does not require a building permit in most instances.
+Normal building maintenance typically does not require a building permit.
 Separate permits for plumbing, mechanical and electrical work are also required when applicable.
-For questions about building permits contact the Building Clerk.
+For questions about permitting requirements or to apply for permits please contact the Building Clerk.

-Plumbing Permits are issued to Licensed Plumbers or an Owner if the Owner occupies the dwelling unit.
-The Owner's Plumbing Permit is applicable to single-family, owner-occupied dwelling units only.
-Examples of plumbing work requiring plumbing permits and inspections include the placement of new plumbing fixtures, soil pipe connections, replacement of sewer laterals, soil stacks, vent pipes and water supply lines.
+Plumbing Permits are issued to licensed plumbers or homeowners.
+Homeowner permits are typically issued to owner-occupied, single-family dwellings only.
+Some examples of plumbing work requiring a permit include the placement of new plumbing fixtures, soil pipe connections, replacement of sewer laterals, soil stacks, vent pipes and water supply lines.

-Mechanical Permits are issued to Licensed Mechanical Contractors or an Owner if the Owner occupies the dwelling unit.
-The Owner's Mechanical Permit is applicable to single-family, owner-occupied dwelling units only.
-Examples of mechanical work requiring mechanical permits and inspections include the replacement of, or new installations of heating systems, water heaters, chimney liners, gas lines, air conditioning systems and ductwork.
+Mechanical Permits are issued to licensed mechanical contractors or homeowners.
+Homeowner permits are typically issued to owner-occupied, single-family dwellings only.
+Some examples of mechanical work requiring a permit include the replacement or new installation of heating systems, water heaters, chimney liners, gas lines, air conditioning systems and ductwork.

-Electrical Permits are issued to Licensed Electricians or an Owner if the Owner occupies the dwelling unit.
-The Owner's Electrical Permit is applicable to single-family, owner-occupied dwelling units only.
-Examples of electrical work requiring Electrical Permits include the installation of a new electrical service, or any addition to or alteration of the existing branch circuit; the installation of new electrical outlets and/or light.
+Electrical Permits are issued to licensed electricians or homeowners.
+Homeowner permits are typically issued to owner-occupied, single-family dwellings only.
+Some examples of electrical work requiring a permit include the installation of a new electrical service; the addition to or alteration of the existing branch circuit; the installation of new electrical outlets and/or lights.

 To schedule an inspection, contact the Building Clerk.